Okanjo/okanjo-docs/docs/Sales Tax.md

 ## Transactions

 The sales tax of the item will be credited to your store account separately, and as a result will not be affected by donations or commissions.

+## Tax Exemption

+Some customers may have tax exemption status and would not want sales tax to be collected on purchases.
+These customers should contact support@okanjo.com and provide proof of their tax exemption status.
+Once verified, Okanjo will mark their accounts as tax exempt, eliminating sales tax collection during checkout.